-This shows you they are ready for planting!
+These sprouted routes show you they are ready for planting!

 Drain once again and get ready for planting.

-Preparing your seed tray for planting.
+Prepare your seed tray for planting.

 You are ready for planting.
 Get some paper towels and line your trays.

-You can find chemical free paper towels at most health food stores.
+You can find chemical-free paper towels at most health food stores.